-Working blueberries into a Pomeranian’s diet:
+Working pumpkin into a Pomeranian’s diet:

 We would only recommend giving pumpkin to a Pom if the dog was having intestinal issues (diarrhea, constipation), has already been seen by a reputable veterinarian and has been properly diagnosed.